 - applied carefully around the face and eyes.
 Be careful not to breathe in the repellent – if using a spray, spray it onto your hands and then rub onto your face, avoiding your eyes

 - kept away from synthetic clothes or plastics as it may damage them, for example credit cards, phones, watches or glasses

 Different brands of insect repellent are available and come in different strengths (concentrations).
 As a rule, the higher the strength, the longer the repellent should protect you from being bitten before you need to reapply it.
 When applied to the skin properly repellents should provide several hours of protection.
 Always check the exact instructions on the repellent bottle for how often to reapply.

 Effective repellents should contain one of the following active ingredients:

 - this is the most effective insect repellent

-- can be used on babies over 2 months old, and pregnant women
+- can be safely used on babies over 2 months old, pregnant and breastfeeding women

-- 100% DEET should never be used on skin but can be sprayed onto clothing for extra protection
+- concentrations above 50% DEET should never be used on skin, but can be sprayed onto clothing for extra protection

 - Icaradin (Picardin)